robertjrodger/samenvattr/README.md

 # What are you still looking to do?

++ rip out all of the functionality that doesn't relate to summarization
++ evaluate whether the sentence segmentation and abbreviation regexes in `utils.py` are sufficient for Dutch, and if not look at spaCy-based solutions
-I probably haven't ripped out all of the functionality that doesn't relate to summarization, so that's on the to do list.
-I'll also go over the code again to make sure there aren't any unnecessary Python 2-compatibility checks.
-Also, I just realized that all of the tests assume the input is English, so I'll have to come up with some Dutch language test data.
++ go over the code again to make sure there aren't any unnecessary Python 2-compatibility checks
++ I just realized that all of the tests assume the input is English, so I'll have to come up with some Dutch test data